 Stabilization Mechanisms

-Funding Fees: We expect the treasury to profit from the funding fees on its ETH short position on GMX, as shorts are usually paid funding fees by longs (because the short side is ).
+Funding Fees: We expect the treasury to profit from the funding fees on its ETH short position on GMX, as shorts are usually paid funding fees by longs (because the short side is usually less popular).
 However, if the opposite is temporarily true, the Sinking Fund can cover these fees.

 GMX Position Open Fees: GMX charges a flat percentage (0.05%-0.07%) on the notional size of all leveraged crypto positions.
 However, this fee is covered by the position opening and redemption fees.